The views expressed by the host on this program, documented to be almost always right, 99.8% of the time.

 And it's confirming others.

-It's confirming certain things, and it's standing other things that we all thought we knew and understood upside down and and uh if you're not clear, if you're not certain, you're gonna be totally confused, which leads to anger and so forth.
+And if you're not clear, if you're not certain, you're not being totally confused, which leads to anger and so forth.

-In the meantime, sit tight, and I'm gonna go back to solving my battery life problem here.
+In the meantime, sit tight, and I'm going to go back to solving my battery life problem here.

-By the way, folks, Angelo Codville, in that original piece he did on the ruling class versus the country class, he predicted this as well.
+By the way, folks, Angelo Codeville, in that original piece he did on the ruling class versus the country class, he predicted this as well.

-It's not just this guy back in 1996, uh whose uh name was uh Samuel Francis.
+It's not just this guy back in 1996 whose name was Samuel Francis.

-That what's interesting about the 1996 piece is how right on it is in foretelling Trump and the way he's campaigning and and and what he's saying.
+What's interesting about the 1996 piece is how right on it is in foretelling Trump and the way he's campaigning and what he's saying.

 I mean, this is a guy back in 1996 urging Buchanan to just go all in.